Programme areas and target groups

 - Minova and the Hauts Plateaux: vulnerable youth and farming communities

-- Luberizi: farmers and pastoralists of Barundi and Bafulero tribes
+- Luberizi: farmers and pastoralists of Barundi, Bafulero and other ethnic groups

 What we do in DR Congo

 Insecurity and subsequently the lack of development and poverty in the Eastern part of the Democratic Republic of Congo largely remains as before the election of a new president.
 In the South Kivu province conflicts between ethnic groups and also between armed groups causes on-going insecurity.
 Combined with lack of governance, bad roads and other infrastructure peace building and socio-economic recovery effort remain a challenge, but results over the past few year showed that it is possible (inawezekana).

 Since 2018 main office is in Bukavu with project offices in Kamanyola and Minova.
 Main project is Integrated Water Resources Management (IWRM) in Luberizi, in a consortium with IRC and Search for Common Ground.
 The overall objective of the IWRM-programme in Luberizi is peace building between two tribes.

 Two competing tribal chiefs are now collaborating in the IWRM-programme, thus benefiting both communities.

 ZOA is focusing on rehabilitation of irrigation schemes, land rights, and agricultural development.
 Our partner Search for Common Ground implements peace building activities and IRC focuses on improving access to drinking water.